tomafro/deja/README.md

 `--exclude-pwd` removes the working directory from the cache key.
 Without this flag `deja` includes the working directory; cached results are only returned when called from the same directory.
 With this flag, cached results can be returned whatever directory the command is called from, but _only_ if `--exclude-pwd` was originally used.
 A result generated without `--exclude-pwd` will never be returned from a different directory.

-`--exclude-user` removes the current user from the cache key.
-Normally `deja` includes the current user; cached results are only returned if called by the same user.
-With this flag, cached results can be shared by multiple users, but _only_ if `--exclude-user` was originally used.
-A result generated without `--exclude-user` will _never_ be returned to a different user.

 `--cache-for [duration]` limits for how long a cached result is valid.
 It accepts durations in the form `30s`, `5m`, `1h`, `30d`, etc. If a result is stored with `--cache-for`, it will never be returned after the duration has passed.

 `--record-exit-codes [codes]` expands the list of exit codes `deja` will cache.
 It accepts a comma separated list of either individual codes like `0,1`, inclusive ranges like `100-200`, or open-ended ranges like `0+`.
 By default, `deja` only caches the result of a command if the exit code is `0`.
 In some cases you may want other exit codes to be cached, for example if grepping a huge file for a string that may or may not be present.